-Plasma formation of novel nano-materials was recognised as a technologically significant area for the Advanced Technology Institute (ATI).
-Work in this area resulted in the formation of the spin-out business Surrey Nanosystems.
+Plasma formation of novel carbon nanomaterials is recognised as a technologically significant area for us.
+Work in this area is mainly resulted in the formation of the spin-out business Surrey Nanosystems.

-An important part of our research lies in the application advanced plasma processes to create nano-materials that address needs.
-An example is the development of the optical deposition head that facilitates the growth of high-quality aligned carbon tubes at process temperatures that are compatible with silicon CMOS devices.
+An important part of our research lies in the application advanced plasma processes to create nanomaterials that address needs.
+An example is the development of the optical deposition systems that facilitates the growth of high-quality carbon nanotubes (CNT) and graphene at lower substrate temperatures.
+In PTCVD, an array of lamps delivers the optical energy directly on the catalyst, while the substrate is placed on a water-cooled chuck to keep it at lower temperatures.
+The laboratory contains two state-of-the art PTCVD growth kits with the newer version capable of performing fully automated PVD and CVD processes.